 |Shipping Rate||First item||Additional items|

-Poczta Polska: Priority Shipping w.
-Tracking Code
+Poczta Polska: Priority Shipping with Tracking Code

 Priority International Shipping.
 Estimated time to delivery: 6 business days.
 Seller ships within 24 hours after receive a payment.
 Important notice!
 The buyer is responsible for customs release and import duties that may be due in the destination country.